oilbeater/malacca/README.md

 - 🛠️ **Comprehensive Feature Set**
   - 🔑 **Virtual Key**: Manage access permissions using virtual keys, providing more granular control over API access.
   - ⚡ **Caching**: Reduce latency and costs by caching repeat requests.
-  - 📊 **Token Usage Monitoring**: Track the usage of tokens in real time, allowing you to understand and manage API costs.
+  - 📊 **Analytics**: Track the status, error, latency and usage of tokens, allowing you to understand and manage API costs.
   - 📋 **Logging**: Record requests and responses to further fine-tune or reinforcement learning.
   - 🚦 **Rate Limiting**: Protect upstream API resources by controlling request rates.